JohnJoseph2019/BuzzRecipe/README.md

 - Allow user to search for there drink.
 - Be able to randomonly suggest a cocktail to make.
 - Able to use flex to align the content correctly.
-- Be able to reset the search if the users chooses to.
+- Be able to add images

 ## PostMVP